MikeAvgeros/code-with-mike/README.md

 | 5555555555554444      | Mastercard       | Any 3 digits | Any future date |
 | 378282246310005       | American Express | Any 4 digits | Any future date |

-View live project here [link to deployed website.](https://codewithmike.herokuapp.com/)
+You can view live project [by clicking here.](https://codewithmike.herokuapp.com/)

 ## **PROJECT REQUIREMENTS**